gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 about the sheer mind-destroying tedium of listening to a middle-aged woman prattle on, week after week for years, about the sorry state of the world and what she wouldn't give to be seventeen again.
-Every time I sat through another lecture on the decay of the world, I swore that if I was ever allowed to leave that dry, dusty village they called "the jewel of the Karaband" and return to the sea, I would prepare a tutorial on the subject.
+Every time I sat through another lecture on the decay of the city's morals, I swore that if I was ever allowed to leave that dry, dusty village they called "the jewel of the Karaband" and return to the sea, I would prepare a tutorial on the subject.
 "Equanimity in the Face of Tedium", by An Agent.

 The Fleet would never use it, of course.
 Poison, disguise, black magic—those are exciting.
 Those are reasons to become a spy.
 Boredom?
 How many young